Thacker Pass lithium mine: Responses

-In an opinion piece in a local newspaper, Glenn C. Miller, Professor Emeritus of the Department of Natural Resources and Environmental Science, University of Nevada Reno wrote "The proposed Thacker Pass mine will be relatively benign in comparison to other large mines in Nevada, primarily gold and copper mines."
+In an opinion piece in a local newspaper, Glenn C. Miller, professor emeritus of the Department of Natural Resources and Environmental Science, University of Nevada Reno wrote "The proposed Thacker Pass mine will be relatively benign in comparison to other large mines in Nevada, primarily gold and copper mines."
 Miller also stated that no mining below the groundwater level will occur for the first 20 years, though later mining may go below that level.
 Miller states that there should be an on-going discussion about how the project would change the character of the valley.
 Miller closes with "The Thacker Pass mine is an important mitigation measure to slowing the U.S. contribution to climate change."

 Max Wilbert, an environmental organizer and protester stated: "A lot of us understand blowing up a mountain for coal mining is wrong; I think blowing up a mountain for lithium mining is just as wrong," and "Electric cars won't actually reduce greenhouse gas emissions that much; they will reduce emissions but not by a sizable amount."
 However the reporters noted that nearly 30% of US greenhouse gas emissions come from the transportation sector.

 Glenn Miller, a retired environmental professor from the University of Nevada Reno stated that it is a "relatively benign mine for its size." and "Those who say it isn't going to make any difference, they're simply wrong," Miller said.
 "Radical environmentalists are going to argue that the only way to solve the climate change problem is to drive a whole lot less and to not burn gasoline or coal.
 Well, that's not going to happen -- the demands of society are set so we're going to have to have an active transportation industry."

 The CEO of Lithium Americas said that the most important reason to build mines in the US isn't for the direct mining jobs, but rather to create the domestic supply chain security that thereby enables large numbers of US jobs in battery factories.

+ProPublica reported that activists were surveilled by law enforcement including an FBI joint terrorism task force.